tape-testing/tape-run/README.md

 ## rollup

-In simple cases you can run it from command line
+In simple cases you can run `rollup` and `tape-run` right from command line:
 ```bash
 $ rollup test/test.js -f iife  | tape-run
 ```